2.12. Provisions, Contingent Liabilities & Contingent Assets

 The Company had only one class of Cumulative Redeemable Preference Shares (CRPS) having a par value of C100/-.
 There were two series of CRPS, carrying differential dividend coupon rates.

-First series of Preference Shares carrying a dividend of 8% per annum, allotted to various banks and financial institutions, pursuant to the Corporate Debt Restructuring ('CDR') Package, were redeemed in four equal annual tranches during 2016-2019.
+First series of Preference Shares carrying a dividend coupon rate of 8% per annum, allotted to lending banks and financial institutions, pursuant to the Corporate Debt Restructuring ('CDR') Package, were redeemed in four equal annual tranches during 2016-2019.

 The Company declares and pays dividend in Indian rupees only.
 The dividend proposed by the Board of Directors is subject to the approval of shareholders in the ensuing Annual General Meeting.
 Each holder of Preference Shares is entitled to one vote per share only on resolutions placed before the company which directly affect the rights attached to Preference Shares.
 The holders of Preference Shares are entitled to a preferential right of repayment of capital on winding up vis-a-vis the holders of equity shares.
 The distribution will be in proportion to the number of shares held by the Preference shareholders.